History

 Gain an advanced understanding of the field through our unique series of methodology courses focusing on historical inquiry: Historian’s Craft, Historiography and Prospectus, and Senior Seminar.
 You’ll work with faculty mentors and read great historians, past and contemporary.

-- Participate in research and community engagement projects.
+- Participate in Research and Community Engagement Projects

 Students gain professional experience at local historical institutions and engage with the community through projects like “Letters from the Great War.”
 Students are also encouraged to join the Dawson Society, a student organization promoting engagement with history, culture, and the conservative intellectual tradition.

-- Become an educator.
+- Become an Educator

 For those interested in teaching, we also have history education and social studies education to prepare you in getting a teaching license.